RaccoonCodes/WatchNest-API/README.md

 ## Time Complexities

 The Time complexity are focused on Model classes that are used by the controller since the business logic and action response are following the Seperation of Concerns.
-Before getting into each class and method, I wll mention the database set up.
+Thanks to indexing the database properly, the performance was improved from previous version which had no indexing.
+Before getting into the classes and methods, I wll mention the database set up.

 ### ApplicationDbContext
 The databse has two tables, `SeriesModel` and `ApiUsers`. `SeriesModel` contains properies model for series that will hold SeriesID, UserID, Title, etc. `ApiUsers` inherits IdentityUser class that contains property for Users such as username, password, etc. It also contains a collection of `SeriesModel` object that will hold a one to many relationship between user and collection of their series.